 When your blood sugar levels fall below the normal range, it’s called hypoglycemia.
 There are many identifiable symptoms of low blood sugar, but the only way to know if you have low blood sugar is by taking a blood glucose test.

 Learn more about the symptoms of low blood sugar, as well as the long-term effects on the body.

 The most common reason for low blood sugar is diabetes.
 In type 1 diabetes, the pancreas can no longer produce insulin.
-In type 2 diabetes, the pancreas doesn’t make enough, or your body can’t use it properly.
-To keep blood sugar levels from rising too much (hyperglycemia), you need the right amount of insulin.
-With insufficient insulin, your blood sugar levels rise.
-Too much, and your blood sugar levels can plummet.
+In type 2 diabetes, the pancreas doesn’t make enough insulin, or your body can’t use it properly.
+However, contrary to popular belief, low blood sugar isn’t exclusive to diabetes, though it is rare.
+It can also happen if your body makes more insulin than it should.

 Normally, low blood sugar causes your body to release stress hormones, such as epinephrine.
 Epinephrine is responsible for those early warning signs, like hunger and shakiness.
-When low blood sugar happens too frequently, your body may stop releasing stress hormones (hypoglycemia-associated autonomic failure, or HAAF).
+When low blood sugar happens too frequently, your body may stop releasing stress hormones, called hypoglycemia-associated autonomic failure, or HAAF.
 That’s why it’s so important to check your blood sugar levels often.

 Oftentimes, low blood sugar can signal immense hunger.
 However, sometimes low blood sugar can make you lose interest in a meal, even if you’re hungry.

 Central nervous system

 Low blood sugar levels can also cause a variety of problems within your central nervous system.
 Early symptoms include weakness, lightheadedness, and dizziness.
 Headaches can occur from a lack of glucose, especially if you have diabetes.